-The Ministerium, which consists of the clergy of the LCiGB, discusses issues that relate to the life and witness of the Church, including theological matters, and makes recommendations to the Council.
-It also provides opportunities for mutual counseling, continuing education and fellowship amongst clergy and lay ministers.
-During the year, the Ministerium met three times, including a special study day on same-sex relationships, which led to an agreed statement.
+The Ministerium, which consists of the active licensed clergy of the LCiGB, discusses issues that relate to the life and witness of the Church, including theological matters, and makes recommendations to the Council.
+It also provides opportunities for mutual counselling, continuing education and fellowship amongst clergy and lay ministers.
+During the year, the Ministerium had one meeting, as well as a retreat on the theme of the Eucharist.

 The Finance Committee is responsible for making recommendations to the Council on long term financial strategies for the church, proposing financial policies and procedures and monitoring the financial position of the LCiGB and its congregations.
 It keeps abreast of new developments in charity finance and communicates these to the Council.
 It also assesses the needs of congregational treasurers for staff development and proposes specific training events.
-The Finance Committee terms of reference were reviewed and revised during 2013, and the membership of the committee reconstituted.
-The newly formed committee will meet for the first time in 2014.
+Because of the geographical distribution of members of the committee and the costs of travel, the Finance Committee was not able to hold a face-to-face meeting in 2014 but did make contact by Skype.

 The Vocations Committee is responsible for ensuring that candidates for ordination follow an appropriate educational and pastoral formation track; supervising spiritual, educational and pastoral support of candidates; examining candidates who have completed an approved course of education and formation; and recommending to the Council of LCiGB whether candidates are prepared and suitable for ordination in the LCiGB.
 The committee also guides previously ordained candidates from other Christian churches through an appropriate path leading to recognition of their ministry within the LCiGB and facilitates the reception of ordained clergy from other Lutheran churches for ministry in the LCiGB.
-In addition, the Council has delegated to the Vocations Committee the responsibility of training and examining persons who wish to be recognised lay ministers, as well as recommending to the Council whether candidates should be approved, ensuring their annual appraisals and conducting three yearly reviews of each serving recognised lay minister.
+In addition, the Council has delegated to the Vocations Committee the responsibility of training and examining persons who wish to be recognised lay ministers, as well as recommending to the Council whether candidates should be approved, ensuring their annual appraisals and conducting reviews once every three years of each serving recognised lay minister.
+Under the chairmanship of the bishop, the Vocations Committee met four times in 2014, including a session in which two candidates for ordination were examined.